dfelinto/blender-manual/manual/modeling/meshes/structure.rst

 Faces are used to build the actual surface of the object.
 They are what you see when you render the mesh.
-If this area does not contain a face, it will simply be transparent or non-existent in the rendered image.
+If this area does not contain a face, it will simply be transparent or nonexistent in the rendered image.

 A face is defined as the area between either three (triangles), four (quadrangles) or more (n-gons) vertices, with an edge on every side.
 The faces are often abbreviated to *tris, quads & n-gons*.